Bryanspro/Bryan-AIPowered-Portfolio/README.md

 # 🚀 Bryan's AI-Powered Developer Portfolio v1.0

 Welcome to the repository for my **AI-Powered Developer Portfolio**!
-This project is a modern, responsive, and deeply interactive web application showcasing over 12 years of experience in Software Engineering, bridging robust web architecture with Artificial Intelligence.
+This project is a modern, responsive, and deeply interactive web application showcasing accessible and bilingual Software Engineering, bridging robust web architecture with Artificial Intelligence.

 ![Portfolio Preview](./assets/portfolio-preview.png)